Diamond Sunrise

 7. Conferral of the title Neophyte

-Section 3: The Portal Ceremony (Adept to Magister)
+Section 3: The Crossing Ceremony (Adept to Magister)

 Officiant: Level 5 or higher.
 Witnesses: Minimum three members of the High Order or above.